eamena-project/eamenaR/README.md

 see: [information_resources_list.csv](https://github.com/eamena-project/eamenaR/blob/main/inst/extdata/information_resources_list.csv)

 This list records relations between HP and IR.
 Before running a BU append, that will update the HP adding relations to IR, it is worth to test if every listed HP already exists in the DB (it also can be done for IR).
-For example, listing the correspondances between ID and UUID using the [`uuid_id()`](https://eamena-project.github.io/eamenaR/doc/uuid_id) function:
+For example, listing the correspondances between ID (`id`) and UUID (`uuid`) using the [`uuid_id()`](https://eamena-project.github.io/eamenaR/doc/uuid_id) function:

 ```
 d <- hash::hash()